 I am a stay at home mom with a successful, money-making blog

-And my goodness, I am grateful to God everyday that I can work from home and be with my baby.
+And my goodness, I am grateful to God everyday that I can work from home and be with my babies.
 And I love to share how other stay at home moms can start a blog (or take up proofreading, or try selling on Amazon) to earn an income from home – so they can remain stay at home moms.

 Related: 15 work at home ideas for moms